- Sunday: 9 AM, 11 AM

 The Baptism of the Holy Spirit is a separate experience from salvation.

-The Baptism of the Holy Spirit is a gift from Father God.
+The Baptism of the Holy Spirit is a gift from Father God that belongs to every believer.

 This baptism is one of many gifts God has given us.
 We should receive every gift of God.
+The baptism of the Holy Spirit is a gift that is for every believer and it is a gift that belongs to every believer.
 James 1:17 says, “Every good and perfect gift is from above...”
 Also, see Luke 11:13.

 The Baptism of the Spirit gives you a supernatural language AND supernatural power.